 How diverse are private schools in Kansas?

-Kansas private schools are approximately 25% minority students (view national minority students).
+Approximately 25% of students in Kansas private schools are minority students (compared to the national percentage).

 What percentage of students in Kansas go to private school?

-8% of all K-12 students in Kansas are educated in private schools (compared to national average of 10%).
+8% of all K-12 students in Kansas attend private schools (compared to the national average of 10%).

 Recent Articles